0xluckycoder/ecommerce/README.md

         - [x] - https://youtu.be/QDR-pX7Ho8k
         - [x] - https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/

-    - [/] - complete the authentication workflow with frontend
-        - [ ] - securely store tokens in frontend
+    - [ ] - store tokens in cookies
-        - [ ] - follow best practices guides
-        - [ ] - handle errors & redirects properly
+        - [ ] - validate tokens in subsequent requests

-    - [ ] - Organize the backend
+    - [ ] - Organize the backend architecture
         - [ ] - follow the this guide and re-write the routes - https://www.freecodecamp.org/news/rest-api-design-best-practices-build-a-rest-api/
         - [ ] - follow this guide to modulerize the code after most of the backend api work has been completed https://github.dev/async-labs/builderbook/tree/master/builderbook/server